 The bat roost potential of the trees on site were assessed and little change has occurred since the 2017 reports (2017a, b), in terms of their level of suitability.
+One tree out of 16 had decreased in BRP, located to the far southwest of the site, whilst 2 had increased in their BRP.
+In the southwest corner of the site, three trees with negligible BRP had been recently felled (see Appendix A for location of changes regarding trees on site)

+however, this feature could not be located during the updated survey and has likely been covered or is no longer present.

+Badgers

-One tree out of 16 had decreased in BRP, located .
-In the southwest corner of the site, three trees with negligible BRP had been recently felled (see Appendix A for location of changes regarding trees on site) however, this feature could not be located during the updated survey and has likely been covered or is no longer present.
-Badgers Majority of previously identified badger signs from the 2017 badger report were still present and located in the same areas, with the addition of digging evidence, bedding material and two recent latrines.
-Recent activity was evident at the time of the survey as hair, scratch marks, droppings and bedding material were found, (See Appendix B for location of additional badger signs).
-Water voles Evidence of water voles using the site was found but could not be confirmed as water vole.
+Majority of previously identified badger signs from the 2017 badger report were still present and located in the same areas, with the addition of digging evidence, bedding material and two recent latrines.
+These additional signs of badger activity were located and the second as a second badger as with the previous report, but also a second badger.
+Recent activity was evident at the time of the survey as hair, scratch marks, droppings and bedding material were found, and two large holes, a second, had clear entrances and smooth interior walls.
+(See Appendix B for location of additional badger signs).

+Water voles

+Evidence of water voles using the site was found through potential burrows but could not be confirmed as water vole.
 In the previous water vole survey (2017d), two burrows were noted; one deemed inactive, and the other deemed active but could not be confirmed as water vole at the time.

 No additional signs of activity such as dropping, footprints and sightings were recorded at the time of the updated survey.
 However, multiple potential burrows were found which could indicate that water voles are using this area.

-Reptiles and amphibians The suitability for reptiles, GCN and other amphibians on site has not changed significantly, with good foraging and commuting habitats still present since the phase 1 habitat survey (2017a), Several brash piles previously identified on site have now been classed as dead wood, with the GCN report (2017e) showing an 'average' suitability, with no change to this noted at the time of the updated survey.
+Reptiles and amphibians

+The suitability for reptiles, GCN and other amphibians on site has not changed significantly, with good foraging and commuting habitats still present since the phase 1 habitat survey (2017a), however this is restricted to the boundaries and central hedgerow.

-in the GCN report (2017e), with 1 smooth newt recorded, and no change in terms of suitability was noted at the time of the updated survey.
+Several brash piles previously identified on site have now been classed as dead wood, but still provide suitable habitat for reptiles and amphibians, as do the hedgerows, grassland and wet ditch.
+A pond located in the woodland adjacent the eastern boundary of the site is still present and heavily shaded, with the GCN report (2017e) showing an 'average' suitability, with no change to this noted at the time of the updated survey.
+Constant of on site was deemed as having 'excellent' habitat suitability in the GCN report (2017e), with 1 smooth newt recorded, and no change in terms of suitability was noted at the time of the updated survey.